PanDAWMS/panda-docs/docs/source/installation/kubernetes.rst

 PanDA Helm charts use nginx
 `advanced configuration with snippets <https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-snippets/>`_ and for secure connection one will also need the SSL passthrough, so nginx is a must.
-So we need to setup the ingress controller on all 4 nodes (excluding the master):
+So we need to setup the ingress controller on all 4 nodes (excluding the master).
+We can automate this with a loop:

 .. prompt:: bash

+nodes=$(kubectl get nodes --selector='!node-role.kubernetes.io/master' -o jsonpath='{.items[*].metadata.name}')
+for node in $nodes; do
-  [ekaravak@lxplus981 ~]$ kubectl label node panda-doma-k8s-xyz-node-0 role=ingress
+  kubectl label node "$node" role=ingress done
-  node/panda-doma-k8s-xyz-node-0 labeled

-We do the same for the remaining nodes.
 To enabled snippets (they are disabled by default), edit the config of ingress controller by running:

 .. prompt:: bash

-  [ekaravak@lxplus981 ~]$ kubectl edit cm -n kube-system cern-magnum-ingress-nginx-controller
+  kubectl edit cm -n kube-system cern-magnum-ingress-nginx-controller

 and setting ``"allow-snippet-annotations"`` from ``"false"`` to ``"true"`` (caveat: it *must* be a string).